darsshann011/AgentPay-Os/ARCHITECTURE_REPORT.md

 Autonomous AI agents are increasingly tasked with real-world procurement—booking flights, reserving hotels, and purchasing software licenses.
 However, granting an AI direct access to credit cards or banking APIs introduces critical vulnerabilities: LLMs can hallucinate prices, fall prey to prompt injection attacks, execute duplicate transactions during network retries, or exceed departmental budgets.

 **AgentPay OS** solves this fundamental trust gap by establishing a **deterministic financial firewall and cryptographic trust rail** between AI agents and real payment gateways (such as Razorpay).
-Before an agent can spend a single rupee, a human signs a chardware-backed WebAuthn mandate defining strict upper bounds (max amount, vendor category, and validity window).
+Before an agent can spend a single rupee, a human signs a hardware-backed WebAuthn mandate defining strict upper bounds (max amount, vendor category, and validity window).
 The AI agent’s natural language intent is then validated by a 100% deterministic Policy Engine with zero AI dependencies, executed via a two-phase payment hold (Authorize $\rightarrow$ Reconfirm $\rightarrow$ Capture), and permanently anchored into a tamper-evident, SHA-256 hash-chained audit ledger.
 If an agent tries to overspend, hallucinate, or replay a request, the system blocks the transaction at the firewall before the payment rail is ever touched.

 ---